nestjs/docs.nestjs.com/content/graphql/scalars.md

 export class ApplicationModule {}
 ```

-Now we can use `JSON` scalar in our type definitions:
+Now we can use the `JSON` scalar in our type definitions:

 ```java
 scalar JSON